Getulio Alviani: Life and work

 In 1965 Alviani took part in The Responsive Eye created by curator William C. Seitz at MoMA in New York, together with other artists associated with Kinetic and Programmed Art.
-His work was purchased by MoMA and used as a poster image for the museum's next exhibition, "The New Acquisitions".
+During his time in New York, Alviani forged a close friendship with Kenneth Snelson.
+Alviani's work was purchased by MoMA and used as a poster image for the museum's next exhibition, "The New Acquisitions".
 In 1968 he was invited at Kassel's Documenta 4.

 Throughout the 1970s he travelled to South America, and accepted, upon request of Jesús Rafael Soto, the directorship of the Jesús Soto Museum of Modern Art, Ciudad Bolívar, Venezuela.
+Alviani was then a curator at the Muzeum Milana Dobesa in Bratislava, from 2000 to 2010 and continued to organize many exhibitions on Optical and Kinetic Art over the years.

 His work was again included in the Venice Biennale in 1984, 1986 and 1993.
 He also exhibited at the Milan Triennale, the Kunsthaus Graz, Palazzo delle Papesse in Siena, Academie de France in Rome, the Buenos Aires Biennale, the travelling exhibition "Light, Movement and Programming", and the Rome Quadriennale.

 Alviani's works are actively traded in Italian and international modern art auctions, such as the "Italian sales" held in London by Christie's and Sotheby's.
-Among his works, the most appreciated by the market are the "Superfici a testura variabile" where the polished aluminium reflects the light in different hues according to the angle at which they are viewed.
-Other works by Alviani are the "chromodynamic surfaces", where primary colour interactions are studied, and his "mirrors" with their illusion of rings created on reflecting metal surfaces.
+Among his works, some of the most appreciated are the "Superfici a testura variabile" where the polished aluminium reflects the light in different hues according to the angle at which they are viewed.
+Other popular works by Alviani are the "chromodynamic surfaces", where primary colour interactions are studied, and his "mirrors" with their illusion of rings created on reflecting metal surfaces.

-Alviani was the author of a book on Josef Albers (1988).
+Alviani edited books on the work of Josef Albers (1988) and Max Bill (2018).
 He also edited with Giancarlo Pauletto a book on Michel Seuphor (1987), and contributed with his photographs to a book of Pauletto and Margaret A. Miller on Richard Anuszkiewicz (1988).